Azuras03/CoursTN_2A/English/WorkExperience.md

 2) I have a licenciate degree from teacher training college.
 It was a three-year course, so something like a BEd in the UK.

+## Definitions

+former = ancien

+avid ski instructor

+### Describing your interests

+Reading.
+Particularly interested in science fiction, particularly as a mirror of our society.
+I particularly enjoy the works of George Orwell.

+Walking.
+Active member of ligma club (10 hours).

+Photography.
+I'm particularly interested in macro photography, in nature.
+Trying to get the most interesting picture.

+## References

+Many people want to know what other people think about someone

+Word of mouth (bouche à oreille)

+After 5 years, it could be a bit too old